longster/WPReboot/README.md

 WPReboot inherits all the cool features from Bootstrap, and packs with several other interesting features to optimize the experience for WordPress and HTML5.
 Including customized output for WordPress menus and caption.
 You can view the features list by scrolling down.

 #### Basic
-- Less compatible
+- Less or Sass compatible
 - Mobile first
 - HTML5Boilerplate
-- Bootstrap 3.0
+- Bootstrap 3.0 / Foundation 4.3.1
 - Speed (Verify by YSlow - should be B or above)
 - SEO friendly
 - Basic CSS included